Do you often get heartburn? An acid reflux diet can solve your problem. Let's start with the good news:

 Simply reducing calories and following the principles of a healthy diet, like weight watchers, makes sense if you want to stop your heartburn.

 If you have both acid reflux and allergies, like asthma, eczema or hay fever, you need to treat you heartburn differently.
 Chances are high that you have food intolerances that contribute to acid reflux.
 A gluten free diet diet was considered longtime as the miracle solution to stop acid reflux.
 Now, one knows that the fodmap diet makes more sense.
 It is a diagnostic diet that helps you find out which foods are difficult to digest.
 Once defined, they can be re-introduced but without exaggeration.

-Inside your digestive system, it causes irritation of your small intestine and esophagus.
+If you have allergies, don't eat too much food with additives.
+Sweeteners, dyes, colors and preservatives trigger your body to release histamine.
+Histamine irritates your digestive system.
 If you have acid reflux combined with headaches, eczema, asthma or chronic sinusitis, you may be histamine intolerant.
 You need to follow an acid reflux diet with less processed foods, beverages and candy.

 Caffeine in coffee, tea and chocolate boosts your energy, but has a relaxing effect on your lower esophageal sphincter.
 Drink water instead of coffee, and herbal tea instead of black tea!
 Your stomach valve will appreciate it.
 Eat an apple instead of chocolate.
 It digests quickly and leaves your stomach valve alone.

-To get better, you start paying attention at what you eat.
+our digestive system is very sensitive to dietary change.
+Acid reflux can improve within three or four days of a big shift in what you eat.
+To get better quickly, pay attention at what you eat.
 Combine that with exercise for acid reflux, and acid reflux becomes a motivator to start leading a healthy life.
 That is why I call it an advantage to have heartburn.
 Your weak stomach valve becomes your body's strength.